EC528-Fall-2023/PIR-against-FoundationDB/README.md

 #### Walkthrough Explanation of the above Architectural Structure:

-1. In our Architecture the user starts with the Application where they have access to the client library and the ability to access FoundationDB
+1. In our Architecture the user starts with the Application where they have access to the client library but not the ability to access FoundationDB directly
    - FoundationDB is a key value database
    - A request id is generated
    - Some of the key functions in the Client library include: